Which CDN Does Your OVP Use?

 Do you know which CDN (content delivery network) your online video platform (OVP) uses?
 If not, we recommend giving this topic some thorough consideration!
 Why?
 A CDN network can affect every performance indicator for online video operations.

-Let’s begin with some background and context as to the role and importance of CDNs for successful online video streaming.
+Let’s begin with some background and context as to the role and importance of video streaming CDNs for successful online broadcasting.